SirWumpus/erlang-getopt/README.md

 -d item         add item to list
 ```

-`example` uses the older tuple list specification; `example2` uses the map specification, and `example3` uses a `getopt(3)` style option string specification with the extensions for count and list types.
+`example` uses a `getopt(3)` style option string specification with the extensions for count and list types, and
+`example2` uses the map specification with different option names.

 Copyright